Kazuho-Shibuya/curriculum-vitae/README.md

 ### [GROOVE DIRECTION INC.](https://groove-direction.com/) (Tokyo, Japan) April 2017 - August 2021
 System engineer
-- involved in a total of 5 projects, including the development of a contract system for a major insurance company and the development and operation of a logistics system.
+- Involved in a total of 5 projects, including the development of a contract system for a major insurance company and the development and operation of a logistics system.
-- Mainly back-end development using Spring and Java and front-end development using Javascript.
+- Mainly back-end development using Spring and Java and front-end development using JavaScript.

 ## EDUCATION
-Bachelor of Faculty of Engineering, Chiba Institute of Technology (Chiba, Japan) 2013 - 2017
+Bachelor of Faculty of Engineering, Chiba Institute of Technology (Chiba, Japan) 2013 - 2017.

 <div style="page-break-before:always"></div>

 ## PRIVATE
-I developed a [Music Listening App](https://github.com/Kazuho-Shibuya/unknownmusic) (2020/05-2020/11) using technology that was completely self-taught + all with no practical experience.
+Developed a [Music Listening App](https://github.com/Kazuho-Shibuya/unknownmusic) (2020/05-2020/11) using technology that was completely self-taught + all with no practical experience.
 The README in the repository summarises the details.

 [ English | [日本語](https://github.com/Kazuho-Shibuya/curriculum-vitae/blob/main/README.ja.md) ]